 Benham and Ankersen started to use the scientific application of statistics — the “Moneyball” technique pioneered in baseball — when assessing the performance of a team.
 Their key performance metric became “expected goals” for and against a team, based on the quality and quantity of chances created during a match.
 The point of this exercise was to develop an alternative league table, which might serve as a more reliable predictor of results and a better basis on which to value and acquire players.

 Benham and Ankersen’s approach has lessons for all kinds of leaders as they seek to incorporate more data into their decision-making.
-A probabilistic HR manager, for example, might examine the data about where a company’s best people come from and how they perform throughout their career to identify new sources of talent that may have been overlooked.
+A probabilistic HR manager, for example, might examine the data about where a company’s best people come from and how they perform throughout their careers to identify new sources of talent that may have been overlooked.
 A probabilistic sales professional might be conscious that it’s not enough to simply close lots of deals; it’s critical to also think about where leads come from.
 Rather than relying on inflexible credit policies, a probabilistic risk manager might start to look deeper into their data to see if there are low-risk segments in their customer base that they may have missed.

 Developing a probabilistic mindset allows you to be better prepared for the uncertainties and complexities of the Algorithmic Age.
 Even when events are determined by an infinitely complex set of factors, probabilistic thinking can help us identify the most likely outcomes and the best decisions to make.

 But there is another leadership aspect that makes probabilistic thinking more effective.
 It is a constant awareness of the present moment and the things that have gone into the present.
 As mentioned already, the mind is deterministic because it doesn’t like to make judgments.
-But, the type of judgment it wants to avoid are evaluative judgments – and not taking on a probability mindset is out of a fear of making a bad choice.
+But, the type of judgment it wants to avoid is evaluative judgments – and not taking on a probability mindset is out of fear of making a bad choice.
 However, there is another type of judgment: discernment.

 If we are afraid of probabilistic judgment, we are overlooking discernment out of fear of evaluation.
-But discerning something, being aware of its present reality, is the very thing a leader needs to take into account to be a good leader.
+But discerning something, and being aware of its present reality, is the very thing a leader needs to take into account to be a good leader.
 And it is this awareness that will make uncertainty all the less scary.
-In other words, leaders who need to judge need to move away from evaluation and towards discernment.
+In other words, leaders who need to judge should move away from evaluation and towards discernment.